-Neither the Uniform Arbitration Act15 ("UAA"), adopted in its entirety by Illinois,16 nor the Federal Arbitration Act17 ("FAA") mentions discovery, nor does either act mention any rights of parties or powers of arbitrators with respect to discovery.
+The Federal Arbitration Act ("FAA") does not mention discovery, nor does the act mention any rights of parties or powers of arbitrators with respect to discovery.
 Section 7 of the FAA, however, does provide:

-The arbitrators . . . may summon in writing any person to attend before them or any of them as a witness and in a proper case to bring with him or them any book, record or document, or paper which may be deemed material as evidence in the case . . .18
+The arbitrators may summon in writing any person to attend before them or any of them as a witness and in a proper case to bring with him or them any book, record or document, or paper which may be deemed material as evidence in the case.

-While some courts have held that Section 7 of the FAA empowers arbitrators to issue discovery subpoenas for depositions and production of documents to parties and nonparties alike,12 other courts hold that this grant of subpoena power is limited to compelling persons to give testimony and produce documents at the arbitration hearing and not before.20
+While some courts have held that Section 7 of the FAA empowers arbitrators to issue discovery subpoenas for depositions and production of documents to parties and nonparties alike, 12 other courts hold that this grant of subpoena power is limited to compelling persons to give testimony and produce documents at the arbitration hearing and not before.

 Section 5/7 of the UAA is similar Section 7 of the FAA and provides:

 (a) The arbitrators may issue subpoenas for the attendance of witnesses and for the production of books, records, documents and other evidence . . .